borgestrand/sdr-widget/AW_readme.txt

 Listening to audio UAC1 - Windows
 =================================

+The Audio Widget should show up in Device Manager under "Sound, video and game controllers".

 Usually, your newly plugged in audio device will become the new default device.
 But that is not necessarily always the case.
-To make sure the Audio- Widget is the default playback (and / or communication) device, do as follows:
+To make sure the Audio Widget is the default playback (and / or communication) device, do as follows:

 - Right-click the little speaker icon in the bottom-right corner